soundspectrum/replicant/README.md

 With Replicant's design principles firmly established and presented in Spring 2014, the compiler front-end will be completely rewritten in Python (the research prototype is currently implemented in Haskell), with the expectation that it will eventually be able to bootstrap itself.
 While the compiler is transformed from its Haskell prototype implementation to a more mature and Python-friendly state, the C/C++ runtime and support layers will continue to evolve, adding support for more language features and standard library support.
 By PyCon 2015, we anticipate the Replicant roadmap to be fully clear, having completed the lion's share of language support activities and having performed a bulk of the standard library implementation/porting activities.

 As the Replicant roadmap solidifies, all OS calls are planned to be sandboxes into an abstract set of "OS interfaces" that provide any and all calls into the OS (file system, synchronization, network, threads, time, processes, etc).
 The set of OS interfaces applied to a Replicant execution context will naturally default to the set of C++ classes shipped with Replicant for the host platform (e.g. POSIX, Win32, linux), but offers an important level of abstraction for developers with sensitive security/sandboxing needs.
-For example, suppose a DoD classified piece of software may require that it contains zero links/references to the OS network APIs.
-Replicant can simply be set to use the stub OS network interface inlace of the standard OS network interface for the host platform.
-Similarly, suppose a large financial institution requires that a particular utility records all file activity into a meta log.
+For example, suppose a DoD classified piece of software requires that it contains zero links/references to the OS network APIs.
+Replicant can simply be set to use the stub OS network interface inplace of the standard OS network interface for the host platform.
+Similarly, suppose a financial institution requires that a particular utility records all file activity into a metalog.
 In Replicant, this can be done and assured at a low-level by overriding the appropriate OS interfaces to additionally write out the appropriate metadata.
-In sum, Replicant sandboxing offers powerful linking and security assurance, typically demanded by mission critical operations.
+In sum, Replicant sandboxing will offer powerful and airtight linking and security assurance often demanded by mission critical operations.

 Further ahead on Replicant roadmap is to add minor syntax extensions and/or usage conventions to special "fat" primitives -- built-in vectors of primitives of variable dimensionality which are implicitly unsynchronized (think Python arrays but with added dimensionality and built-in usage extensions).
-We believe this feature to be of great interest to scientific computing applications and is non-coincidentally an analog of the design pattern associated with how a multi-process computational engine gets and posts its data (i.e. though a large shared interprocess shared buffer with self-made conventions on which partitions are calculated by who).
+We believe this feature to be of great interest to scientific computing applications and is non-coincidentally an analog of the design pattern associated with how a multi-process computational performs high volume IPC (i.e. via a large interprocess shared buffer).

 Project Background